Special Region of Yogyakarta

-The Special Region of Yogyakarta (Note: also known as Special Territory of Yogyakarta) (/ˌjoʊɡjəˈkɑrtə/; Daerah Istimewa Yogyakarta; DIY; ꦥꦤꦒꦫꦩꦶꦫꦸꦁꦒꦤ꧀ꦔꦪꦺꦴꦒꦾꦏꦂꦠ) is a province-level special region of Indonesia in southern Java.
+The Special Region of Yogyakarta, (Note: also known as Special Territory of Yogyakarta) (/ˌjoʊɡjəˈkɑrtə/; Daerah Istimewa Yogyakarta; DIY; ꦥꦤꦒꦫꦩꦶꦫꦸꦁꦒꦤ꧀ꦔꦪꦺꦴꦒꦾꦏꦂꦠ) simply Yogyakarta, is a province-level special region of Indonesia in southern Java.
 It is a semi-enclave that is surrounded by on the landward side by Central Java Province to the west, north, and east, but has a long coastline on the Indian Ocean to the south.

-Co-ruled by the Yogyakarta Sultanate and the Duchy of Pakualaman, the region is the only officially recognized diarchy within the government of Indonesia.
+Co-ruled by the Yogyakarta Sultanate and the Principality of Pakualaman, the region is the only officially recognized diarchy within the government of Indonesia.
 The city of Yogyakarta is a popular tourist destination and cultural center of the region.
 The Yogyakarta Sultanate was established in 1755 and provided unwavering support for Indonesia's independence during the Indonesian National Revolution (1945–1949).
 As a first-level division in Indonesia, Yogyakarta is governed by Sultan Hamengkubuwono X as the governor and Duke Paku Alam X as the vice governor.
-With a land area of just 3,170.645 km^{2}, it is the second-smallest province-level entity of Indonesia after Jakarta.
+With a land area of just 3,170.363 km^{2}, it is the second-smallest province-level entity of Indonesia after Jakarta.

 Name

 In Javanese, it is pronounced /jv/, and named after the city of Ayodhya in Javanese-Hindu mythology.
-The Dutch name of the Special Region is Djokjakarta.
+The Dutch spelling of the name is Djokjakarta.

 Yogyakarta has many alternative names, mostly written and pronounced as "Jogjakarta" or "Jogja" and sometimes written as "Ngayogyakarta", which are determined as common mistakes.
 Although the official name is "Yogyakarta", the alternative name, "Jogja" is more popular than the official name (even the government uses the alternative name for tourism), mainly because it is easier to pronounce than the official one.